2025–26 Fairfield Stags men's basketball team

-The 2025–26 Fairfield Stags men's basketball team represents Fairfield University during the 2025–26 NCAA Division I men's basketball season.
-The Stags, led by third-year head coach Chris Casey, play their home games at Leo D. Mahoney Arena in Fairfield, Connecticut as members of the Metro Atlantic Athletic Conference.
+The 2025–26 Fairfield Stags men's basketball team represented Fairfield University during the 2025–26 NCAA Division I men's basketball season.
+The Stags, led by third-year head coach Chris Casey, played their home games at Leo D. Mahoney Arena in Fairfield, Connecticut as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Stags finished the 2024–25 season 12–20, 8–12 in MAAC play, to finish in tenth place.
 They were defeated by Sacred Heart in the first round of the MAAC tournament.

 Preseason

 On September 30, 2025, the MAAC released their preseason coaches poll.
 Fairfield was picked to finish eighth in the conference.